Home/Reviews/West Elm

 Wright 6-Drawer Dresser: Construction Details

 The Wright Dresser uses engineered wood cores, primarily MDF, with veneer applied to visible exterior surfaces.
-The angled base is constructed from engineered wood rather than solid wood, which is a construction choice that affects both the material quality of the base and its long-term durability relative to a solid wood base.
+The angled base is constructed from solid eucalyptus, which is the strongest material in the piece, which is a construction choice that affects both the material quality of the base and its long-term durability relative to a solid wood base.
 The case panels are standard production quality for the West Elm case goods line.

 Base Construction

 The angled base is the Wright's most visually distinctive feature and the element that most distinguishes it from the Mid-Century Dresser.
-The base construction uses angled engineered wood panels with veneer-matched surfaces, creating a continuous architectural form rather than four individual legs.
+The base construction uses solid eucalyptus legs with the signature shapely mid-century Italian profile, creating a continuous architectural form rather than four individual legs.
 The base-to-case connection uses hardware attachment at the interior junction points.
-The base's engineering is adequate for the loads a dresser places on it, but the MDF construction of the base panels is susceptible to moisture damage and impact damage in the same ways as the rest of the case construction.
+The base's engineering is adequate for the loads a dresser places on it, but the engineered wood construction of the top and side panels is susceptible to moisture damage and impact damage in the same ways as the rest of the case construction.

 Drawer Construction and Slides